Home

 We create Travel Experiences . . . that extra effort is our hallmark!

 If you have already missed the Twelve Apostles, don't miss the remaining eight!
 The Great Ocean Road is one of the world's most scenic drives.
 It begins at Torquay, 92 miles southwest of Melbourne, and extends for 65 miles.
 The drive passes huge cliffs, ocean vistas, rainforests, little towns and some amazing rock formations: Twelve Apostles, Loch Ard Gorge and London Bridge.
+You can take a day trip from Melbourne or do a self-drive.
+What we really recommend is that you take a tour with a company like AAT Kings from Melbourne to Adelaide or vice versa and leave the driving to them, plus you get all sorts of great information and stories about the region.

 Along the road, our guide knew where there were some koalas in the gum (eucalyptus) trees.
-Photos courtesy of David.

-The real drama of the Great Ocean Road begins when you enter PORT CAMPBELL NATIONAL PARK!
+The real drama of the Great Ocean Road begins when you enter Port Campbell National Park.

 Along the way you pass through little seaside towns.
 This is Apollo Bay and they have a wonderful sculpture